leannezhang/GithubIssues/README.md

 - I wrote the majority of styles with inline styles
 - Used `Panel` for displaying comment and `Pagination` from `React-Bootstrap`

-### Tests
-- Unit tests are written with Jest.
-If there is more time, I will write more tests such as checking if endpoints have the valid responses, navigation, and check if error messages have been handled correctly.

 Thank you.
 If you have any questions, please feel free to email me at lzhang800@gmail.com